Galen D. Stucky

-Galen D. Stucky is an American inorganic materials chemist who is a Distinguished Professor and the Essam Khashoggi Chair In Materials Chemistry at the University of California, Santa Barbara.
+Galen D. Stucky (born 17 December 1936) is an American inorganic materials chemist who is a Distinguished Professor and the Essam Khashoggi Chair In Materials Chemistry at the University of California, Santa Barbara.
 He is noted for his work with porous ordered mesoporous materials such as SBA-15.
 He won the Prince of Asturias Award in 2014, in the Scientific and Technological Research area.
 Stucky was elected a member of the American Association for the Advancement of Science in 1994, a member of the American Academy of Arts and Sciences in 2005, and a member of the National Academy of Sciences in 2013.

 Early life and education

-Stucky was born on December 17, 1936 in McPherson, Kansas.
+Stucky was born on December 17, 1936, in McPherson, Kansas.
 He graduated with a Bachelor's of Science degree at McPherson College in 1957.
 Stucky pursued graduate studies at Iowa State University, where he worked under Prof. Robert E. Rundle on the synthesis and characterization of the diethyl ether-solvated phenylmagnesium bromide Grignard reagent, and an oxidation product formed from its exposure to oxygen.
 Stucky received his PhD in physical chemistry in 1962.
 From 1962 to 1963, he was a postdoctoral associate in the Department of Physics at the Massachusetts Institute of Technology under Prof. Clifford G. Shull.